6dlc/REFiLL/README.md

 (Only do second step if you put your vault in a dedicated folder.)

-3) Use the command given below.
+3) Use the command given below to copy the files into your vault.

 ```
 $ git clone https://github.com/6dlc/REFiLL.git